 Tip #1 – Use Face ID to keep your iPhone safe from hackers

-Considering you have an iPhone X like Kanye does, then you should be familiar with Apple’s biometric security feature Face ID.
+Considering you have an iPhone X as Kanye does, then you should be familiar with Apple’s biometric security feature Face ID.

 How do I set up Face ID? 🤔